ahri/eventdb/README.md

 # EventDB

 A simple database to store a stream of events (facts) and retrieve them by index.
-This is aimed at systems based off
+This is aimed at systems based on
 [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) where
 complex state modelling/querying is left to other subsystems (e.g. your app, or a relational/graph database).